x702-obfuscated/Python-Notes/4-Iteration/Iterate1DCollections.md

 <br>

-### This syntax is considered best practice.
-> * it has the best of both worlds, offering the index and the element directly.
+The best practice is to use the `enumerate()` function. `enumerate()` has the best of both worlds, offering the index and the element directly.

 syntax:
 ```